mohammedtigrini1/angular-eykd3t/README.md

 - Make the animation into a video by pressing 'v'
 - Export logic to load animation faster.

-ANIMATIONS TO DO :
+# ANIMATIONS TO DO

 - Explanation of how Oauth works
 - Explanation of how feature flags work
   - Segmenting features
   - Resume this video : https://www.youtube.com/watch?v=AJa2B-twtG4

-TODO:

-- Do some refactoring
-- Rotate animation
-- How to override the coordinates of the animation?
-- Export logic for creating video.
-- Add rotate to the coordinates.
-- Add scaling logic

-- ROTATE AN OBJECT :

-  - Input manually the center of gravity

-- SHAPE
-  - draw one (with a pen)
+- Explanation of how load balancers work as well as different algorithms for load balancing

-INFO
+# TECHNICAL INFO

 3 STEPS TO ROTATE AN OBJECT
 ctx.translate(centerX, centerY);
 ctx.rotate(angle _ Math.PI / 180);